Hélder Câmara

-Câmara was an advocate of liberation theology.
+A self-identified socialist, Câmara was an advocate of liberation theology.
 He did social and political work for the poor and for human rights and democracy during the military regime.
 Câmara preached for a church closer to the disfavoured people.
 He is quoted as having said, "When I give food to the poor, they call me a saint.
 When I ask why they are poor, they call me a communist."